|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On June 11, 1944 he was loaded onto a twin engine transport plane and flown to Borneo.
 There, he was placed in a stockade with starving Australian Prisoners Of War (POW) who generously poured their only bottle of iodine on his wounded leg which had been untreated by the Japanese, saving his life and leg.

 Next he was flown to the Philippines and onward to Formosa before arriving at Yokohama Naval Base, where he endured 90 days of solitary confinement and three beatings a day.
 Next, he was interred at Ofuna Camp near Yokohama.
-Hasty survived the war.
-He was liberated at the end of the war from Tokyo POW Camp (Shinjuku) on October 24, 1945.
+Hasty survived captivity to the end of the Pacific War.
+After the surrender of Japan he was liberated from Tokyo POW Camp (Shinjuku) on October 24, 1945.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|